How to monitor globally distributed sites

 To add instances and select sites:

-After creating sites, you must add instances in Citrix ADM.
+After creating sites, you must add instances in Citrix Application Delivery and Management.
 You can select the previously created site, or you can also create a site and associate the instance.

-In Citrix ADM, navigate to Infrastructure > Instances > Citrix ADC.
+In Citrix Application Delivery and Management, navigate to Infrastructure > Instances > Citrix ADC.

 Select the VPX, and click Add.